goharbor/community/proposals/new/Non-Blocking-GC.md

 2. Time window -- We need to introduce the time window, the blobs/manifest in the time window will be reserved.
 Even we introduce a update time to resolve the read/write, it still cannot resolve all of problems, like:
 ![time_window](../images/non-blocking-gc/time_window.png)

-### To Be Discussed
-What about if harbor crash but the blob status was marked as **deleting**, for the current desgin, this blob cannot be pushed in the following operations.

 #### API